History of the Hobart Town (1804) First Settlers Association

 The inaugural meeting was held at the home of Mr and Mrs Richard Lord and a committee formed on 6th March, 1974.
 Fourteen interested persons attended and signed the Lords' visitor's book.
 Mr Richard Lord was chosen to serve as chairman, Mrs Rankin as vice-chairman, Mrs Lillian Watson as secretary and Mr A Gard as treasurer.
 In 1975 the current Lord Hobart, the 9th Earl of Buckinghamshire, a direct descendant of the Colonial Secretary accepted an invitation to be patron of the Association.

-Initially membership was open to those who sailed in a small fleet from Spithead on 24th April 1803, on board either HMS Calcutta or the store ship HMS Ocean.
+Initially membership was open to those who sailed in a small fleet from Spithead on 24th April 1803, on board either HMS Calcutta [after being stranded on the shoals of Les Palles, 12 April 1809 when in French hands pictured on the right with Régulus in the foreground also aground] or the store ship HMS Ocean.
 Later the membership was extended to include all those who arrived prior to the colony's change of name from Van Diemens Land to Tasmania.
 In recent years, associate members and interested people have also been included in the membership.
-These latter memberships do not entitle the person to vote or to hold an official position within the organization.
+These latter memberships do not entitle the person to vote or to hold an official position within the organisation.

 Meetings were first held at private houses and then on Monday nights at St. David's parish rooms, 125 Macquarie Street, Hobart, formally the Old Canterbury tea rooms, on Monday nights, but because the cathedral bell ringers practiced on Monday nights, the meetings were moved to the Sunday School room of St. George's, Battery Point, where they are still held at 10 am on the first Tuesday of every month.